 A vibrant new phase of designers is showcased including Gareth Pugh and new star – Christopher Kane.

-London Fashion Week is revitalised and moves back to Somerset House.
+LFW is revitalised and moves back to Somerset House.

 London fashion week is the first major fashion event to fully embrace the internet with the shows broadcast to the world.